top of page

 The Liu laboratory works on the development of state-of-the-art mass spectrometry and its application to different systems (Cell 2016) (Nature Biotechnology 2017).

-The current research program in the Liu Lab is focused on analyzing protein turnover and post-translational modifications for understanding cancer aneuploidy, cellular signaling transduction, and biodiversity (Nature Biotechnology 2019, Developmental Cell 2021, Science Advances 2022, Clinical and Translational Medicine 2023).
-The Liu Lab also aims to contribute to the development of multiplexed data-independent acquisition mass spectrometry (DIA-MS) approaches.
-(Molecular Systems Biology 2020, Analytical Chemistry 2021).
+The current research program in the Liu Lab is focused on analyzing protein turnover and post-translational modifications for understanding cancer aneuploidy, cellular signaling transduction, and biodiversity (Nature Biotechnology 2019, Developmental Cell 2021, Science Advances 2022, Nature Communications 2023).
+The Liu Lab also aims to contribute to the development of multiplexed data-independent acquisition mass spectrometry (DIA-MS) approaches (Molecular Systems Biology 2020, Analytical Chemistry 2021).

 Extensive Research Description